dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 ### Step 1: Change your fee recipient to Smooth's address.

 Change the fee recipient of your validator to Smooth's address, just as if you were subscribing automatically.
-In dappnode, this process is as simple as changing the fee recipient in your [staking brain](http://brain.web3signer.dappnode/).
+In Dappnode, this process is as simple as changing the fee recipient in your [staking brain](http://brain.web3signer.dappnode/).

 **This step is extremely important**.
 Make sure you're changing the fee recipient of the validators you are going to manually subscribe and that the fee recipient is correctly set to Smooth's address (`0xAdFb8D27671F14f297eE94135e266aAFf8752e35`).
 If a subscribed validator proposes a block with an incorrect fee recipient, it will be banned from Smooth and will not be able to participate in it again.